andreaschuch/games/README.md

 python -m unittest tests/<TestFile.py>

 # How to generate the documentation
+1. Install doxygen, see also (#how-to-generate-the-documentation)
-1. doxygen Doxyfile
+2. doxygen Doxyfile
-2. Open file index.html in folder html.
+3. Open file index.html in folder html.

 # TODO's
 Here is the current list of features I would like to add: